 Governance of the BACP Register

-The Register is governed by a board of lay members, supported by specialist BACP staff.
+The Register is governed by our Public Protection Committee (PPC) and supported by a team of specialist staff.

 Information sharing protocol